 Clicking on that chart loads a web page.
 On the left side of it you can select China in place of the United States, and find an LEI chart for China.
 It's stunning— an unbroken meteoric rise since the late 1980's.
 However, prior to becoming the Premier of the State Council of the People's Republic of China, Li Keqiang, who is an economist, stated his distinct lack of trust in official Chinese government statistics on economic conditions.
 He prefers to rely on such things as “the cargo volume on the province's railways, electricity consumption and loans disbursed by banks”.

 And that brings us to the next three charts, which respectively pertain to freight movement on railways, to the sales volumes of distillate fuel oil and to electricity production.
 The oil is primarily made into diesel fuel for trucks and locomotives; a bit of it goes to space heating, industrial process heat or the generation of electricity.
-If you click on the Association of American Railroads chart and scroll down to the bottom of their page you'll see that there has only been a partial recovery of freight traffic— it has yet to return to 2008 volumes— but the last three quarters of 2016 and the first half of 2017 saw growth over the rather dismal 2016.
+If you click on the Association of American Railroads chart and scroll down to the bottom of their page you'll see that there has recently been something of a recovery of freight traffic— it has however yet to return to 2008 volumes on an annual basis.
 The chart bears watching to see if the recent improvements can continue.
 (The pronounced seasonal dips that appear on the chart that is shown here are evidently for national holidays: Easter, the Fourth of July Independence Day, Labor Day, Thanksgiving and Christmas.
 The holidays do not always fall during the same week every year and the drastic plunge in February of 2015 may have been due to record occurrences of blizzards affecting the populous northeast.
 However, the pronounced decline going into the 12th week of 2016 is without any such explanation.)